Latest blog entries

 And Finally, The Most Important Decision - How much do I trust this team?

 The client team in LA had wireframes and ideas for the app along with a great designer.
 But how much did they trust us?
 Do we focus on a perfect specification and an iron-clad contract down to the last penny and week?
 That puts a huge burden on up-front requirements gathering.
 And it focuses our relationship on a piece of paper.
 My favorite lawyer often says in the course of drafting bizdev agreements between large entities, "This piece of paper is worth nothing if the two parties in this room aren't committed to the relationship."
 A good contract is important, that's not up for debate.
 We work hard to make clear, concise contracts.
 But we work harder to be committed to the relationship.
 A scope of work is similar.
 We work HARD to build accurate estimates around projects, but we always remember that we're not locking ourselves into a fixed vision of an app before we've seen it in our hands.

 In this case, we decided to build a scope of work from the wireframes as a target for our development effort.
 This is most useful because it gives us a sense of what the app is going to take to get it done.
 Then we basically throw it away after putting every task in that document into Pivotal Tracker.
 Pivotal becomes our Truth.

-Fast forward to a few weeks later, after we had a prototype in-hand -- we threw out two MAJOR components we thought were critical to version 1.
-We didn't spend 2 seconds thinking about renegotiating a contract - we just kept iterating.
+Fast forward to a few weeks later, after we had a prototype in-hand -- we threw out two MAJOR components we thought were critical to the first version.
+We didn't spend two seconds thinking about renegotiating a contract -- we just kept iterating.